Lamin A/C phosphorylation at serine 22 is a conserved heat shock response to regulate nuclear adaptation during stress

 Sammanfattning

 The heat shock (HS) response is crucial for cell survival in harmful environments.
-Nuclear lamin A/C (LA/C), encoded by LMNA gene, contributes towards altered gene expression during HS, but the underlying mechanisms are poorly understood.
-Here we show that upon HS, LA/C is reversibly phosphorylated at Ser22 in concert with HSF1 activation in human cells, mouse cells and D. melanogaster in vivo.
-Consequently, the phosphorylation facilitated nucleoplasmic localization of LA/C and nuclear sphericity in response to HS.
-Interestingly, LA/C knock-out cells showed deformed nuclei after HS and were rescued by ectopic expression of wild-type LA, but not by a phosphomimetic (S22D) LA mutant.
-Furthermore, HS triggered concurrent downregulation of lamina-associated protein 2α (Lap2α) in wild-type LA/C expressing cells but a similar response was perturbed in LA/C knock-out cells and in LMNA mutant patient fibroblasts which showed impaired cell cycle arrest under HS and compromised survival at the recovery.
-Taken together, our results suggest that the altered phosphorylation stoichiometry of LA/C provides an evolutionary conserved mechanism to regulate lamina structure and serve nuclear adaptation and cell survival during HS.
+Nuclear lamin A/C, encoded by the LMNA gene, contributes towards altered gene expression during HS, but the underlying mechanisms are poorly understood.
+Here, we show that upon HS, lamin A/C was reversibly phosphorylated at serine 22 in concert with HSF1 activation in human cells, mouse cells and Drosophila melanogaster in vivo.
+Consequently, the phosphorylation facilitated nucleoplasmic localization of lamin A/C and nuclear sphericity in response to HS.
+Interestingly, lamin A/C knock-out cells showed deformed nuclei after HS and were rescued by ectopic expression of wild-type lamin A, but not by a phosphomimetic (S22D) lamin A mutant.
+Furthermore, HS triggered concurrent downregulation of lamina-associated protein 2α (Lap2α, encoded by TMPO) in wild-type lamin A/C-expressing cells, but a similar response was perturbed in lamin A/C knock-out cells and in LMNA mutant patient fibroblasts, which showed impaired cell cycle arrest under HS and compromised survival at recovery.
+Taken together, our results suggest that the altered phosphorylation stoichiometry of lamin A/C provides an evolutionarily conserved mechanism to regulate lamina structure and serve nuclear adaptation and cell survival during HS.

 OriginalspråkEngelska